-Available now on Amazon.com: Click Here
+Available now in paperback and audiobook on Amazon.com: Click Here

 This book takes the reader through and beyond the death of a beloved husband, friend, lover, and fellow spiritual seeker.
 It follows the struggle to live through loss, to find a way spiritually without religion, a conscious stumbling toward meaning.
 It is unique because of the beautiful and unconventional person I’ve lost; universal in its chronicling of the pain and love wrapped into care-taking, grieving, and the reconfiguring of a life without him.
 It braves one woman’s ongoing endeavor to reinvent her life without losing touch with her love for this beloved partner.
 I hope it speaks to others who must do the same.

 This person I built a life with over 37 years was and is still the most lovable, unpredictable, brilliant, and stubbornly impractical person I’ve ever known.Being with him changed me; being without him changes me yet again.

 Its title, Life with an Impossible Person; A Memoir of Love, Loss, and Transformation, reflects what makes it unique.
 This person I built a life with over 37 years was the most lovable, unpredictable, brilliant, and stubbornly impractical person I’ve ever known.
 Being with him changed me; being without him changes me yet again.
 The warmth of his laughter and humor combined with his childlike sense of wonder lit my capacity to taste more joy than I’d known possible.
 His spiritual longings woke a yearning in me I hadn’t known was there.
 The deeper communion he believed possible between two people moved me into an intimacy I’d never felt, and his unwavering search for Beauty, Truth, and a poetic vision rearranged my heart and soul.
 Living beside his non-conforming, non-materialistic view of life-in- the-world challenged my worldview.